Reframing An Old Taboo

 The Medium Impacts Human Consciousness

-Once learned, the deeply hidden origins of the taboo debunk all negative conditioning honed on girls around the world.
+while the hidden origins of the taboo debunk the negative conditioning honed on girls.

 Served to the Vatican

-As a testament to the power of the medium, the Vatican's website domain requested and served October Flight (Menstrala No. 42) on November 9th, 2002, only one month after its creation & live publication in October 2002.
+As a testament to the power of the medium, the Vatican's website domain requested and served October Flight on November 9th, less than a month after its publication in October 2002.

-Women battle various monthly fertility issues without adequate support available from the health, education or economic systems.
+as women battle issues without support from health or educational systems.

 Silverfish Spirits

-The first of 88 paintings in the original Menstrala Collection was created in September 2000, only 9 months after the great turn of the new millennium.
+The first of 88 Menstrala paintings was created in September 2000, nine months after the turn of the millennium.

-The collection was published under the pen name, Spiraling Moon: A Visual Journal of Pain-Things on one of the first blogs to exist on the web, LiveJournal.com.
+The collection was originally published under the pen name, Spiraling Moon: A Visual Journal of Pain-Things on one of the earliest web blogs to exist: LiveJournal.com.

 Cycle Logical Art

 giving girls a valid means of expression to deflect socially conditioned shame.
-Girls could self-define their sexuality, female identity and emotional experiences to their reproductive cycle.
-While some teens publically contributed to the academic movement, most shared their expressions confidentially in personal fan mail.
+Girls can self-define their experiences to their reproductive cycle.
+Some contribute to the movement publically, while many privately share their expressions in fan mail.

-Awareness of menstrual poverty rose with the increasingly obvious need for programs in middle schools to validate girls' first rite of passage & introduce mindful menstruation practices.
+Menstrual poverty stresses the need for school programs to introduce mindful menstruation practices.

 Menstrala support educational health programs, such as CeMCOR's Endowment Fund.
 The Centre for Menstrual Cycle & Ovulation Research at the University of British Columbia promotes new medical standards in women's health.